Grad Nursing Common Questions

 No. We are able to access those transcripts for you, however, any non-Creighton transcripts that you previously submitted to Creighton for your previous degree may need to be resent.

 Coursework for the graduate nursing programs is offered online.
 Students are required to travel to our campus in Omaha, Nebraska during the program.
 The amount of campus visits will vary depending on the program and track.
 For more detailed information, please contact a nursing enrollment specialist at firstname.lastname@example.org

 The graduate programs are financial aid eligible.
 Students can complete the FAFSA (Free Application for Federal Student Aid) to qualify for federal aid.
 The College of Nursing offers endowed scholarships for current students, but does not award scholarships upon acceptance into the program.
 You are welcome to contact Creighton’s Financial Aid Office with further questions at 402.280.2731 or email@example.com

 Transfer credit hours will be evaluated on an individual basis once a student is admitted.
 A maximum of 9 semester hours can be accepted.

 The DNP Plus program is a combination of our Post-Graduate DNP program and one of our Post-Graduate Certificates.
 It is designed for Master’s Prepared APRNs who would like to complete their terminal DNP degree and certify in an additional specialty.
-The DNP Plus is offered in conjunction with our Adult-Gerontology Acute Care, Family, Pediatric Acute Care, Neonatal and Psychiatric Mental Health Post-Graduate Certificate Programs.
+The DNP Plus is offered in conjunction with our Adult-Gerontology Acute Care, Family, Pediatric Acute Care, Neonatal, Psychiatric Mental Health, and Nursing Education Post-Graduate Certificate Programs.

 We require at least a 3.0 cumulative GPA on a 4.0 scale.